mmena4/wheel_of_doom/readme.md

 The site has been made by using HTML, CSS and JavaScript for the logic.

-Excercise made during the Factoriaf5 bootcamp (http://www.rompemosloscodigos.org/)
+My 1st exercise made during the Factoriaf5 bootcamp (http://www.rompemosloscodigos.org/)

 GitHub Pages link:
 https://mmena4.github.io/wheel_of_doom/